leouieda/website/about/index.md

 These disturbances can be measured on the ground using [specialized equipment][gravimeter], onboard [dedicated satellites][grace], and even in very small sections of rocks using [magnetic microscopes][qdm].
-I also develop new mathematical and computational methods for extracting as much information from these data as we can.
+I also create new mathematical and computational methods for extracting as much information as we can from these datasets.

 <figure>
 <img src="../images/south-american-moho-zoom.jpg" alt="Map of northern South American with green to yellow color gradient showing mostly yellows in the west, going through greens and finally blues in the ocean">